Coal Spoil Connections

 Cwm Tips © Liam Olds

-Coal Spoil Connections is a Buglife partnership project that aims to better understand the value of coal spoil sites for biodiversity and engage members of the public on the importance of these sites and the benefits that they can bring both people and wildlife.
+Coal Spoil Connections was a Buglife partnership project that aimed to better understand the value of coal spoil sites for biodiversity and engage members of the public on the importance of these sites and the benefits that they can bring both people and wildlife.
+(Read this page in Welsh)

 View more information